tmkvhk/FinalProject-IT1000/README.md

-# FinalProject-IT1000
+# Home page
+## All about Travis Kelley
-Final project for my IT 1000
+Final project for my IT 1000 class
+Click one of these links to learn more info about me!